publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.6.3] - UNRELEASED =

+* Fixed: Fix notifications page that tuns the WordPress admin area purple, #966;
+* Fixed: Fix "save draft" button has gone, #967;
+* Changed: Show the reviews banner on all admin pages;

 = [3.6.2] - 25 Oct 2021 =

 * Fixed: Can't edit the post status in the classic editor when WP to Twitter is activated, #958;